kevinzhuang01/srp_2025/_profiles/stephennaboth.md

   mentor to the undergrads inspires several other younger students to not only enter the STEM field but also to serve in leadership positions within it, as I experienced the first effects during my undergraduate studies.
-These experiences in mentorship and leadership with students across multiple majors have educated me on studentsâ\x80\x99 mental, emotional, and intellectual needs in STEM education, but I have by no means learned everything, and I strive to continue to learn more still.
+These experiences in mentorship and leadership with students across multiple majors have educated me on students’ mental, emotional, and intellectual needs in STEM education, but I have by no means learned everything, and I strive to continue to learn more still.
 My past experiences, coupled with my expertise in mathematics, computer science, and mechanical engineering,